-The Trustees have a reasonable expectation that the Charity will have adequate resources to continue in operation for the foreseeable future being a minimum of twelve months from the date of approval of these financial statements.
-Thus the Trustees continue to adopt the going concern basis of accounting in preparing the accounts.
+Thus the Trustees have a reasonable expectation that the Charity will have adequate resources to continue in operation for the foreseeable future.
+The Trustees therefore continue to adopt the going concern basis of accounting in preparing the accounts.

 1.3 Charitable funds